M7mda4raf/lab2/README.md

 to delete branches remote
 we use
-git push origin new_dev
+git push origin :new_dev
-git push origin new_test
+git push origin :new_test

 and to delete them local
 we use